-- 10 Because of the instrumentation available for this voyage, the aerosol composition and nucleation chemistry could not be determined experimentally.
-It is plausible that instead of oxidised Hg(II) products nucleating homogeneously to form seeds, that the Hg products combine with other low-volatility species such as H_2SO_4 , forming the critical clusters and leading to growth.
-Additionally, other unidentified species may be responsi- - 15 ble for this aerosol genesis.
-With further measurements utilising advanced instruments such as an Atmospheric Pressure Ionization Time of Flight Mass Spectrometer (API-ToF-MS), cluster Chemical Ionisation Mass Spectrometer (CIMS), or sub-nanometre instruments such as the Neutral cluster and Air Ion Spectrometer (NAIS), it may be possible to determine the chemistry that is occurring, including any involvement of 20 mercury.
+Because of the instrumentation available for this voyage, the aerosol composition and nucleation chemistry could not be determined experimentally.
+It is plausible that instead of oxidised Hg(II) products nucleating homogeneously to form seeds, the Hg products combine with other low-volatility species such as H2SO4, forming the critical clusters and leading to growth.
+Additionally, other unidentified species may be responsible for this aerosol genesis.
+With further measurements utilising advanced instruments such as an atmospheric pressure ionisation time-of-flight mass spectrometer (API-ToF-MS; Junninen et al., 2010), cluster Chemical Ionisation Mass Spectrometer (CIMS; Zhao et al., 2010), or subnanometre instruments such as the Neutral cluster and Air Ion Spectrometer (NAIS; Asmi et al., 2009; Mirme et al., 2007), it may be possible to determine the chemistry that is occurring, including any involvement of mercury.